chem330/chem330.github.io/experiment2/index.md

 2. Create a blank with 25 mL of deionized water.
 3. Add the contents of one NitraVer5 Nitrate reagent packet to each sample.  **Be careful!**  There is Cd metal in the reagent packet, so the contents of the reagent packet are toxic.
 Wear gloves, goggles, and avoid inhaling the reagent powder.
 Be careful about what you touch with your gloves.
 4. Swirl each flask vigorously for 1 minute.
 Wait at least 5 minutes, but no longer than 15 minutes before reading the absorbance of each sample.

+### Determination of Nitrate

 5. After the designated time, use a plastic pipette to transfer some of each solution to the cuvette and complete a measurement. **Follow the guidelines listed directly below!**

    - Always work from lowest concentration to highest concentration to avoid cross-contamination!
    - Make sure to measure each standard once and each sample three times!
    - Make sure to rinse the cuvette 3 times with DI water between each measurement!
    - Make sure to record the instrument parameters (measurement wavelength) and your measurements in your notebook!

+1. After measuring the absorbance of the standards, make a plot of absorbance versus concentration as described by your instructor using Excel.
+Add a trendline to your graph with the intercept set to zero and add the equation for the trendline and the $R^2$ value to your graph.
+Label the $x$- and $y$-axes, including units for the concentration.
+Use the equation of the trendline to determine the nitrate concentration in the samples.

 ## What to Turn In